krb647/Pizza_Sales_Analysis/README.md

 # 🍕 Pizza Sales Analysis using Excel & SQL

-An end-to-end sales analysis project for a fictional pizza company.
+An end-to-end sales analysis project for a pizza company.
 This dashboard-driven report analyzes patterns in revenue, sales volume, peak hours, top performers, and customer behavior using **Excel (Pivot Tables, Charts, Dashboards)** and **SQL** for deeper querying.

 ---